ansible/ansible-ai-connect-service/README.md

     make ansible-wisdom-container
     ```

 2. Start backend services.
-This will start the Django application from container
-first, run `manage.py migrate` to set up DB, then kill the application.

     ```bash
     make run-backends
     ```

 For terminating backend services, run `make stop-backends`.

+Note that you need to run `manage.py migrate` to set up DB
+before running the Django application from source,

 The setup for debugging is different depending on the Python development tool.
 For PyCharm, please look at [this document](https://docs.google.com/document/d/1QkdvtthnvdHc4TKbWV00pxnEKRU8L8jHNC2IaQ950_E/edit?usp=sharing).